GregT7/planning-assistance-tool/project_management/sdp.md

 * Ending Documentation: Design specifications and requirement specifications will be synthesized based on the final state of the project
 * User Stories: User stories will be collected from the perspective of me as the user and me as the developer
 * Sprint Planning and Execution
-  * Duration: To be determined...
+  * Duration: Roughly 1 week
-  * Contents: Goals, Backlog, Definition of Done (DoD), Review, Retrospective
+  * Contents: Goals, Backlog, Definition of Done (DoD), Retrospective
+* Documentation Plan
+  * Project management will be handled using Notion including sprint details, standup, retrospectives, and more
+  * At the conclusion of the sprint, all content will be formatted and uploaded to GitHub for employers to see my work ethic and process

 ## Milestones & Backlogs